 Among the many benefits, and perhaps foremost in the mind of Lafayette Campbell, was the fact that it was easier for farmers to bring their corn to his mill.

 The Campbell Covered Bridge site is now owned by Greenville County.
-It was permanently closed to traffic in the early 1980s and was placed on the National Register of Historic Places in 2009.
+It was permanently closed to traffic in the early 1980s.
 Major restorations have been undertaken twice, first in 1964 and again in 1990.